SIR: Self-supervised Image Rectification via Seeing the Same Scene from Multiple Different Lenses: Experiments

-From Table~\ref{tab:baseline_psnr_ssim}, we have several findings. \textbf{First}, FOV and DM generally have a good self-consistency property since the model trained on images synthesized by a specific distortion model performs best on the corresponding test set synthesized by the same distortion model, as shown in the diagonal.
-ED also has a good self-consistency in most cases except for SSL-S and SIR, where DM outperforms ED.
-As indicated by the average score across all the test sets, DM generally has the best universality in all the cases except for SSL-M, where DM is only marginally worse than ED.
-This finding is the same as that in \citep{tang_SelfconsistencyUniversalityCamera_2012}. \textbf{Second}, SSL-S achieves comparable performance as SL, which confirms the value of the proposed self-supervised learning idea.
+From Table~\ref{tab:ablation_onM}, we have several findings. \textbf{First}, FOV and DM generally have a good self-consistency property since the model trained on images synthesized by a specific distortion model performs best on the corresponding test set synthesized by the same distortion model, as shown in the diagonal.
+ED also has a good self-consistency in most cases except for SSL-S, SIR-$\hat{\mathcal{M}}_1$ and SIR-$\hat{\mathcal{M}}_4$, where DM outperforms ED.
+As indicated by the average score across all the test sets, DM generally has the best universality in all the cases except for SSL-M and SIR-$\hat{\mathcal{M}}_2$, where DM is only marginally worse than ED.
+This finding is the same as that in \cite{tang_SelfconsistencyUniversalityCamera_2012}. \textbf{Second}, SSL-S achieves comparable performance as SL, which confirms the value of the proposed self-supervised learning idea.
 Moreover, the universality of DM by SSL-S is even better than that by SL, implying a better generalization ability for dealing with various distortions. \textbf{Third}, after employing multiple prediction heads, SSL-M improves the performance further, especially for the ED case, whose universality improves from 19.75dB to 23.85dB.
 Note that SSL-M did not use the inter-model consistency loss.
-Thereby, it demonstrates that joint training of multiple heads in a multi-task learning framework is beneficial, probably because a better shared encoder can be learned by exploiting the complementarity between different distortion models. \textbf{Fourth}, after exploiting the inter-model consistency, SIR achieves the best universality for DM and ED among all the models and comparable universality for FOV as others, \eg, the universality of DM is further improved to 24.53db (PSNR) and 0.8 (SSIM).
-These results validate the effectiveness of the proposed self-supervised learning model by exploiting both intra-model and inter-model consistency.
+Thereby, it demonstrates that joint training of multiple heads in a multi-task learning framework is beneficial, probably because a better shared encoder can be learned by exploiting the complementarity between different distortion models.